Baked Cassava Cake Recipe is not easy. It requires a lot of patience because grating the hard cassava is already a hard job.

 - Serve and enjoy.

 - This Baked Cassava Cake Recipe will work best when you use a cheese grater to grate the cassava.
-It’s time and energy-consuming but worth it.
+It’s time and energy-consuming but worthy.